AstroUQ/ladder/README.md

 ## To-Do:
+- [ ] Improve efficiency of code, and run times.
-- [ ] Make this damn README.md prettier!!
+- [ ] More tutorials on the GHPages website.
-- [x] Include a 'how to use' section in this readme (thanks saskia!)
+- [ ] API for functions, and a detailed "How-To" on the website
-- [x] Fill out many docstrings and comment all code to a degree readable by other users.
+- [ ] Fill out *all* docstrings and comment all code to a degree readable by other users.

 ## Credits/Acknowledgements